-11. Attached as Exhibit "D" is a letter dated May 23, 2005 from the County to FHFC, clarifying the prior letters from the County dated April 21, 2005 and May 3, 2005 pertaining to the scoring of the local government contribution for Petitioner.
+- Attached as Exhibit "E" is a letter dated May 23, 2005 from the County to FHFC, clarifying the prior letters from the County dated April 21, 2005 and May 3, 2005 pertaining to the scoring of the local government contribution for Petitioner.
 The letter is identical to the May 3, 2005 letter contained in the NOAD, except that the penultimate sentence of the May 3, 2005 letter ("However, if the developer requests a contractual change in the number and mix of units funded, such a request would require approval from the Board of County Commissioners") was removed.
-As the May 23, 2005 letter clarifies the May 3 letter, there can be no doubt that there is no necessity for Board of County Commission approval for the change in unit mix and the number of units proposed, and that the \$1,000,000 County loan is firm and final.

-- 12. Attached as Exhibit "E" is a copy of the County Manager's Memorandum and accompanying Board of County Commission resolution dated February 1, 2005 approving the allocation of funding to applicants for CDBG, HOME, Surtax and other forms of County funding assistance.
+As the May 23, 2005 letter clarifies the May 3 letter, there can be no doubt that there is no necessity for Board of County Commission approval for the change in unit mix and the number of units proposed, and that the \$1,000,000 County loan is firm and final. - 14.
+Attached as Exhibit "F" is a copy of the County Manager's Memorandum and accompanying Board of County Commission resolution dated February 1, 2005 approving the allocation of funding to applicants for CDBG, HOME, Surtax and other forms of County funding assistance.
 Petitioner had applied for \$1,000,000 of Surtax loan financing.
-On page 30 of the County Manager's Memorandum was included a recommendation that "administrative nonsubstantial amendments" to the plan approved by the Board of County Commission" (that is, the funding recommendations approved at the February 1, 2005 Board of County Commission meeting) need not require the approval of the Board of County Commissioners, but that "substantial amendments" continue to require Board of County Commission approval.
+On page 30 of the County Manager's Memorandum was included a recommendation that "administrative non-substantial amendments" to the plan approved by the Board of County Commission" (that is, the funding recommendations approved at the February 1, 2005 Board of County Commission meeting) need not require the approval of the Board of County Commissioners, but that "substantial amendments" continue to require Board of County Commission approval.
 "Substantial amendments" are defined as follows: (i) an activity assumes a new purpose; (ii) the scope of activity is increased by 100% or more; (iii) the change in the cost of an activity is \$100,000 or more; or (iv) an activity's services are redirected outside of the previously agreed upon target area.
-Petitioner's proposed "change" (decreasing the number of 3-bedroom units from that contained in the County application to that contained in the HC application) does not meet any of these criteria for "substantial amendment" and, as such, does not require approval of the Board of County Commissioners. - 13.
-On page 33 of the attached Exhibit "E" (page 2 of the actual Board of County Commission resolution Number R-160-05 adopted on February 1, 2005), the Board of County Commission approves the funding recommendations proposed by the County Manager (including the funding recommendation for Petitioner for \$1,000,000) and states (see circled portion on page 33 of Exhibit "E") that the County Manager is authorized to make nonsubstantive modifications to the FY2005 action plan (that is, the funding recommendations).
+Petitioner's proposed "change" (decreasing the total number of units and the number of 3-bedroom units from that contained in the County application to that contained in the HC application) does not meet any of these criteria for "substantial amendment" and, as such, does not require approval of the Board of County Commissioners.

+Commission resolution Number R-160-05 adopted on February 1, 2005), the Board of County Commission approves the funding recommendations proposed by the County Manager (including the funding recommendation for Petitioner for \$1,000,000) and states (see circled portion on page 33 of Exhibit "F") that the County Manager is authorized to make non-substantive modifications to the FY2005 action plan (that is, the funding recommendations).
 Clearly, Board of County Commission approval was not necessary (in light of the County Manager's recommendation and the resolution adopted by the Board of County Commissioners) to the "changes" which FHFC refers to in the scoring summary; no further Board of County Commission approval was necessary since the "changes" at issue involve non-substantive amendments.